citrix/citrix-hypervisor-ddk/docs/testing-and-certification.md

-The reason for this is because Citrix will not necessarily have had the opportunity to test a supplemental pack of a partner, and hence must rely on partner testing of the pack as installed on XenServer.
+The reason for this is because Citrix will not necessarily have had the opportunity to test a supplemental pack of a partner, and hence must rely on partner testing of the pack as installed on Citrix Hypervisor.
 Therefore, only partners who perform testing that has been agreed as sufficient by Citrix can ship supplemental packs.
-If a customer installs a pack that is not from an approved partner, their configuration will be deemed unsupported by Citrix: any issues found will need to be reproduced on a standard installation of XenServer, without the pack installed, if support is to be given.
+If a customer installs a pack that is not from an approved partner, their configuration will be deemed unsupported by Citrix: any issues found will need to be reproduced on a standard installation of Citrix Hypervisor, without the pack installed, if support is to be given.

 Partners who wish to produce supplemental packs that contain more than